frankplus/csweb/README.md

 ## TODO
 - implement mouse support to rotate the player
 - implement mouse support for Gui control
-- implement online multiplayer support
+- add controller support using Gamepad API
+- add keyboard for text typing